jtr13/quarto-edav-template/README.md

 - [ ] 2.
 Leave the setting for viewing the repo as "Public".
 (Otherwise, we will not be able to access your rendered book.)

 - [ ] 3.
-In the Description field, write "Source files for EDAV final project" then click "Create repository".
+In the Description field, write "Source files for final project" then click "Create repository".

 ### Set up Pages (GitHub)